 When you live off-grid, storing food without freezing or refrigeration becomes the norm.
 A root cellar, loads of fermentation vessels, and a pressure canner will be your means of food preservation.

-Because broth is such a staple food and because butchering chickens means more broth than we can eat up at one time, I turn to pressure canning.
-The process is dead simple once the broth is made, and when soups, stews, and sauces are on the menu, it’s easy to pop open a jar when we need it.
+Because turkey and chicken broth is such a staple food and because butchering chickens means more broth than we can eat up at one time, I turn to pressure canning.
+The process for canning chicken stock is dead simple once the broth is made.
+Then when soups, stews, and sauces are on the menu, it’s easy to pop open a jar when we need it.

 Prepare the broth by covering turkey or chicken bones with cool, filtered water in a large stock pot.
 You can add vegetable scraps or parsley as well.
 Cover the pot and allow to simmer for at least one hour, or up to twelve hours.
 Allow the broth to cool slightly, strain and skim the fat, and return to a pot and bring to a boil.